Ana Mendieta, the Cuban-American performance artist was an unapologetic feminist who asked profound questions about identity and belonging.

 Kiki de Montparnasse and Man Ray were lovers for eight years, during which time he made hundreds of images of her, and was hugely influential in the creation of her persona.
 Kay Boyle, a Paris-based American novelist and contemporary of Kiki’s, wrote that:

 Man Ray had designed Kiki’s face for her … and painted it on with his own hand.
-He would begin by shaving her eyebrows off … and then putting other eyebrows back, in any colour he might have selected for her mask that day … Her heavy eyelids might be done in copper one day and in royal blue another, or else in silver or jade.”
+He would begin by shaving her eyebrows off … and then putting other eyebrows back, in any color he might have selected for her mask that day … Her heavy eyelids might be done in copper one day and in royal blue another, or else in silver or jade.

 Kiki’s autobiography was published in 1929 as Kiki’s Memoirs, with Ernest Hemingway and Tsuguharu Foujita providing introductions.
-The book was banned in United States until 1970(!)
+The book was banned in the United States until 1970(!).